YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/PlaybackController.md

 ### Remarks

 If the control is related to speaker output, Clova does not provide a voice guide with the [`SpeechSynthesizer.Speak`](/CIC/References/CICInterface/SpeechSynthesizer.md#Speak) directive.
 This is in consideration of the UX such as for a user listening to music.
-Instead, you should implement an action to inform the user that the volume has been changed using the lights or a simple sound effect on the client.
+For this, you must implement an action to inform the user that the volume has been changed using the lights or a simple sound effect on the client.

 ### Message example
 {% raw %}